jkyl/conv_reverb/README.md

 The convolution reverb engine provides a lot of flexibility when operating it from a standalone perspective using <code>ipython</code> or a Python script.
 Please proceed to the <code>conv_reverb/</code> subfolder to find a more thorough <code>README</code> file.

+Below is a brief example script on how to use the convolution reverb engine.

 ```python
 import audio